INS Tarangini: Service history

-Tarangini started its first circumnavigation of the globe in 2003–04 with the theme of "building bridges of friendship across the oceans".
+Tarangini started its first circumnavigation of the globe in 2003–04, with the theme of "building bridges of friendship across the oceans".
 During the fifteen-month voyage, the ship covered 33000 nmi and visited 36 ports in 18 countries.
 The ship was received by the president, Dr. A. P. J. Abdul Kalam.

 In 2003–04, she became the first Indian naval ship to circumnavigate the globe.
-Since then, Tarangini has sailed to The Great Lakes in Canada for races and has also participated in European tall ship races.
-Tarangini won The Royal Thames Yacht Club Challenge Trophy in 2005 at Europe and stood third in Youth Sailing Division in 2007 in the USA.
+Since then, Tarangini has sailed to the Great Lakes in Canada for races and has also participated in European tall ship races.
+Tarangini won the Royal Thames Yacht Club Challenge Trophy in 2005 at Europe and stood third in Youth Sailing Division in 2007 in the USA.

 The ship sailed to Europe in 2005 with the aim of ‘strengthening the bridges of friendship across the seas’.
 She called at 16 ports in 13 countries covering a distance of over 15,000 nautical miles.
 She participated in the International Fleet Review and International Festival of the Sea at Portsmouth, tall ship races organized by Sail Training International, Sail Bremerhaven and the Sail Amsterdam Sea Festival before returning to India.

 On 10 January 2007, Tarangini started another 10-month overseas voyage named "Lokayan 07", calling at 23 ports in 16 countries.
 The ship departed Kochi on 10 January 2007 and transited through the Suez Canal to reach the Atlantic Coast of North America.
 It participated in a series of tall ship events such as the World Peace Cup, Maritime Festival of Charleston, Sail Virginia, Sail Rhode Island and Sail Boston and returned to port in October 2007 after covering 22000 nmi.

-The ship also undertook the Chola Expedition organized by the Maritime History Society of India to retrace the path followed by the Chola seafarers from January to March 2008.
+The ship also undertook the Chola Expedition organized by the Maritime History Society of India to retrace the path followed by the Chola Empire seafarers from January to March 2008.
 The ship called at the ports of Jakarta, Singapore and Phuket during the expedition.

 Tarangini flew the Indian flag at the International Fleet Review during the Diamond Jubilee celebrations of the Sri Lanka Navy in December 2010.
-She was the only tall ship to attend, and was the first ship to be reviewed by Sri Lankan president.
+She was the only tall ship to attend, and was the first ship to be reviewed by the Sri Lankan president.
 The ship stood out during the review with its yards manned by Indian naval cadets and midshipmen of the Sri Lanka Navy.